w314/notes/000-knowledge/react.md

 ```

 ### `<Link>`
->Helps to navigate between our routes.
+>Compenent used to create links in your application.

+- provided by `react-router-dom`
-The `to` attribute takes the path.
+- the `to` attribute takes the path

 ```jsx
 <nav>